BDelhees/mendicantbias/src/milestone3.md

 "error: cannot communicate with server: timeout exceeded while waiting for response"

 After that, the virtualbox crashed.
 I have not found a solution to this without setting up the Virtualbox from scratch.
-Even when setting up the Virtualbox from scratch and follwing the aboce commands, I get to the same point and disk space is still full, keeping me from further implementing the above steps.
+Even when setting up the Virtualbox from scratch and following the above commands, I get to the same point and disk space is still full, keeping me from further implementing the above steps.

 When we first tried to run docker, our access was usually denied.
 We tried to use the following four commands: